bayareawebpro/laravel-examples/testing-unit-requests.md

 it's validated to help users.
 This test insures what's merged is reasonably accurate.

 The Form Request will also load different rules from classes which are preconfigured.
 It's a multi-step form with multiple versions.
-This is step which all version share.
+This is step one, which all version share.

 #### Expectations